 KEEP IT SIMPLE

-Don’t let the length of the AT confuse things: It’s a hike, not an Everest expedition.
+Don’t let the length of the Appalachian Trail confuse things: It’s a hike, not an Everest expedition.
 Get started on the right path by dispensing with three common AT myths:

 1) Planning: Ignore those who recommend an organizational jump-start six or eight months in advance.
 Calculating where you’ll camp every night is an exercise in futility, and spending thousands of dollars shipping resupply boxes across 14 states from Maine to Georgia is a waste of time and money (see “Hike Smart”).